 What does a Historian do?

-Many historians have some kind of specialty: a specific area of study in which they are experts.
-These specialties range from specific events in history to whole time periods.
-Many historians specialize in a specific time period, country, or region.
-For example, a historian could specialize in U.S. history with a particular mastery of 1960s popular culture.
+There are many different types of historians, each with a specialty or a specific area of study in which they are experts.
+These specialties range from a specific time period, country, or region.
+For example, a historian could specialize in U.S. history with a particular mastery of 1960's pop culture.
 Another example of a specialization could be South African history with a concentration on apartheid.
-Historians may also specialize in kinds of history, such as the history of women or science.
+Historians may also specialize in history type, such as the history of women, or science.
 However, even though many historians specialize in one topic, it is expected that they have a general base of history knowledge.